-Brigham Young led the Saints rather abruptly out of Nauvoo toward Salt Lake, with boxes of records in tow.
-Letterbook 1, containing Joseph’s original first vision account, was in one of the boxes.
-Joseph Fielding Smith was called as Church Historian in 1921, leading to his discovery of the journal sometime between 1921 – 1935, nearly 100 years after it was written.
+Brigham Young abruptly led the Saints out of Nauvoo through Iowa with boxes of records in tow.
+Letterbook 1, containing Joseph’s earliest first vision account (the 1832 account), was in one of the boxes.
+In 1921, Joseph Fielding Smith was called as Church Historian and discovered Letterbook 1 sometime between 1921–1935.

-Potentially recognizing the seriousness of the problem posed by the 1832 vision account, Joseph Fielding Smith cut 3 pages out of Letterbook 1.
-A restricted section already existed in the Church’s archives, prohibiting anyone from entering without special permission – which Joseph Fielding Smith rarely granted.
-Joseph Fielding kept the pages within his private safe, the contents of which became part of the first presidency vault.
+Joseph Fielding Smith removed three pages from Letterbook 1 that contained Joseph Smith’s 1832 account of his vision.
+By this point, a restricted section already existed in the Church’s archives, prohibiting anyone from entering without special permission.
+However, Joseph Fielding Smith kept the pages within his private safe, the contents of which eventually became part of the First Presidency Vault.

-In 1950, Levi Young, President of 1st Quorum of 70’s, requested access to the journal, which Joseph Fielding Smith promptly denied.
-Levi went over his head, obtained clearance, gaining access to the private safe only after promising not to tell anyone or copy anything.
-In 1952, Lamar Peterson, an amateur historian, was interviewing Levi Young when he mentioned a “strange account of the first vision,” but said it needed to remain confidential.
-Peterson retained the confidence until Levi’s death, at which time he informed Gerald and Sandra Tanner, who began writing about the elusive document.
-As public pressure escalated, Joseph Fielding Smith seemingly taped the pages back into the journal and reluctantly made the archive available to BYU student Paul Cheesman, who included it in his 1965 master’s thesis.
+In 1950, Levi Young, president of First Quorum of Seventies, requested access to the journal, which Joseph Fielding Smith denied.
+Levi went over his head and obtained clearance, gaining access to the private safe only after promising not to tell anyone or copy anything.
+In 1952, Lamar Peterson, an amateur historian, interviewed Levi Young when he mentioned a “strange account of the first vision,” but said it needed to remain confidential.
+Peterson maintained confidentiality until Levi’s death in 1963, at which time Lamar informed Gerald and Sandra Tanner who began writing about the enigmatic document.
+As public pressure escalated, Joseph Fielding Smith taped the pages back into the journal and reluctantly made the archive available to BYU student Paul Cheesman, who included it in his 1965 master’s thesis.